etsy/nagios-herald/README.md

 Now,for the good stuff.
 Once your formatter is created and tested (please test), add the ``_email_formatter_name`` custom variable in the ``services.cfg`` config file for the check you want the formatter to run.
-It's value should be the name of the formatter.
+Its value should be the name of the formatter.
 An example configuration stanza is below:

     define service {